 In 1985 the International Maritime Organization (IMO) adopted Resolution, A.578(14) - ‘Guidelines for Vessel Traffic Services’.
 In general these guidelines described the operational procedures and planning for VTS.
 The Guidelines did not address liability or responsibility, which needed to be considered by the authority establishing a VTS, nor did they create new rights to enact legislation on the requirements for shipping.
 With respect to personnel, the Guidelines did not specifically address recruitment, qualifications and training of VTS operators.

-The requirements for VTS were considered by IALA and a follow-up study was undertaken jointly with the International Maritime Pilots Association (IMPA) and the International Association of Ports and Harbours (IAPH).
+The requirements for VTS were considered by IALA and a follow-up study was undertaken jointly with the International Maritime Pilots’ Association (IMPA) and the International Association of Ports and Harbors (IAPH).
 The original IMO Resolution on VTS was revised and updated with the adoption in 1997 of IMO Assembly Resolution A.857(20) - ‘Guidelines for Vessel Traffic Services’, which is the currently internationally recognised source policy document for VTS.

 The development of modern technology was very important for the technical concept of VTS.
 The concept developed from a simple radar and voice radio system, with the aim of enhancing navigation in poor visibility, to a modern system using multiple sensors with the objectives of enhancing safety of navigation, improving the efficiency of maritime traffic and protecting the marine environment.